Natsu6767/Natsu6767.github.io/_pages/about.md

 I am a first year CS Masters student at the University of California, San Diego, advised by Prof. <a href="https://xiaolonw.github.io/"> Xiaolong Wang </a>.
 I am interested in deep learning, with application in reinforcement learning and computer vision.

 I graduated from <a href="https://www.iitr.ac.in/">Indian Institute of Technology, Roorkee</a> in 2020, with major in Electrical Engineering.
-I was able to spend a semester abroad at the University of Maryland, College Park during which I worked with Prof. <a href="https://www.cs.umd.edu/~abhinav/">Abhinav Shrivastava </a>.
+During Fall 2019 I spent a semester abroad at the University of Maryland, College Park  as a research intern with Prof. <a href="https://www.cs.umd.edu/~abhinav/">Abhinav Shrivastava </a>.